-You don’t have to have an overdraft, but it will be recommended to avoid the $30 over limit fee~, but you can ask you bank for a fixed over limit fee which is normal $4 a month (depending on your bank).
+You don’t have to have an overdraft, but it will be recommended to avoid the $30 over limit fee~, but you can ask your bank for a fixed over-limit fee, usually $4 a month (depending on your bank).

-38. You need to convert your driving licence to B.C drivers licence.
+38. You need to convert your driving licence to a B.C drivers licence.

 After moving here, you have 90 days to switch over your valid licence to a B.C. driver’s licence.

-There are different licensing requirements depending on where you’re from.
+Different licensing requirements are depending on where you’re from.